exanova-y/alife/README.md

 ### A* life!

+Evolve various life forms in your computer just with language prompts!
+Work in progress...

 **Setup**
 I'm using the python package manager uv create a virtual environment and to speed up installation.
 `uv init`